maximlamare/s3_tools/README.md

 ## 2. Get a list of S3 scenes at a given location for a given date range

 + *s3_scenes_tolist.py*: python script based on the Copernicus Scihub API.
+Call the functions in *download_list.py*.
 From a csv containing a list of sites (in the format: Site_name, lat, lon), extract image names covering the site for a given date range.
 The user can specify a flag to extract a single image per day, which is the closest to the specified time.

 ## 3. Convert image list to html links